ivotron/popper2-paper/paper/paper.md

 * Add plugins for engines like Kata container [@kata] and Firecracker [@agache2020firecracker] to allow running containers with the isolation guarantees of a VM.

-* Building, caching, and layering of images are currently taken care of by the underlying container engine.
+* Building, caching, and layering of images is currently taken care of by the underlying container engine.
-  We plan to add an `image` attribute to the Popper workflow syntax to abstract the process of building and pushing images.
+  We plan to add an `image` attribute to the Popper workflow syntax to abstract the process of building and pushing images to registries.
-  This feature will effectively allow images to be built in an engine-agnostic way, and allow the use of tools such as Kaniko [@kaniko], BuildKit [@buildkit], Buildah [@buildah] among others.
+  This feature will effectively allow images to be built in an engine- and builder-agnostic way, and allow the use of tools such as Kaniko [@kaniko], BuildKit [@buildkit] or `img`.
   These tools support rootless image builds and significantly speed up builds by providing remote caching features.

 # Acknowledgements {.unnumbered}